Philosophy

 What Is Liberalism?

-Liberalism is a political philosophy centered on individual rights, liberty, and constitutional government.
-Learn its history, branches, and debates.
+Liberalism is a political and philosophical tradition centered on individual rights, personal liberty, consent of the governed.

 What Is Moral Philosophy?